jasonjayoo/my-coding-quiz/README.md

 <br>

-- I would also like to thank my tutor Mr. Faran Navazi for help me with roadblocks I encountered along the way.
+- I would also like to thank my tutor Mr. Faran Navazi for helping me with roadblocks I encountered along the way.

 <br>
 <br>